 Year over year, the most recent $198.2 billion in black ink represents an 87.9% increase compared to the $105.5-billion surplus that the Russian Federation earned during 2020.

 Mobile phones, automobile parts or accessories, medication mixes in dosage, computers and cars are the major commodities causing Russia’s highest trade deficits by product.
 In contrast, Netherlands, Turkey, the United Kingdom, Kazakhstan and Poland are the top 5 trade partners at the expense of which Russia earned the highest positive trade surpluses.

-To put Russia’s $211.2 billion trade surplus metric into perspective, the country’s total external debt encompassing both public and private red ink equaled -$482.4 billion at March 2019.
-Russia’s external debt is the equivalent of over twice the magnitude of its positive international trade balance.
+To put Russia’s $198.2 billion trade surplus metric into further perspective, the country’s total external debt encompassing both public and private red ink equaled -$478.2 billion at December 2021.
+Russia’s external debt is over twice the size of its positive international trade balance.

 Top Russian Trade Balances by Product and Country

 The following 10 leading products generated a surplus subtotal of $259.7 billion for Russia in its global trade during 2021.
 Metrics listed below highlight Russia’s strongest competitive advantages over worldwide trading partners.